NeoVertex1/MIS/mis_time_breakdown.md

-Apparently whiel MIS has scale invariance at some level, it can break down very easily, here is some information about it:
+Apparently while MIS has scale invariance at some level, it can break down very easily, here is some information about it:

 Mathematical Breakdown: